Faltenreich/faltenreich.github.io/cv.md

 title: CV
 ---

-I am an experienced software developer specialized in the conceptualization, development, publishing and maintainenance of mobile applications.
-Besides writing clean code and debugging legacy applications like an archaeological detective, I try to deepen my knowledge time and again before spreading it as wide as possible.
+I am specialized in mobile development: from the drawing board to the implementation up to the publishing and maintenance.
+I am as comfortable with new projects as I am with historical software.
+My aspiration is Clean Code.
+In my spare time, I discover new technologies and develop proof of concepts that potentially become full-fledged projects.
+I release these as open source and further develop them in close contact with the community.